This Slow-Cooker Cauliflower Indian Stew is a vegan meal full of flavor and nutrition. The prep only takes 15 minutes for this delicious meal.

 After The Battle of the Pressure Cooker last week, I decided to go back to basics with my trusty slow cooker.
 Where the pressure cooker might be called temperamental, the slow cooker is dependable and flexible.
 There are no “min” and “max” lines other than the top of the pot, and you can add water, not add water, mix ingredients, add spices, etc.

 I can’t believe the only other recipe I’ve posted using the slow cooker has been my World’s Easiest Applesauce!
 It is high time for me to start making more dishes using this wonderful device.
 I may also have a particular fondness for the slow cooker because my husband introduced me to it when we first started dating.
-Since we were both working busy jobs at the time, he showed off by making me Curry Chicken (this was nearly 14 years ago so long before we became vegan).
+Since we were both working busy jobs at the time, he showed off by making me Curry Chicken.
 I still remember visiting his apartment after work one day and opening the door to the wonderful, warming aroma of a ready-to-go dinner.
 Come to think of it, that may be the only time he ever cooked me dinner!
 Now he is not really allowed in the kitchen. 🙂

 The slow cooker is perfect for when you are really busy and want to pre-make a meal that will be ready hours later.
 Since I am inundated with work right now, I shopped in my pantry for supplies: